buddhist-uni/buddhist-uni.github.io/_content/articles/hidden-realms-and-pure-abodes_davidson_ronald-m.md

 paradoxical presence of metropolitan sophistication and rural isolation that Central Asia afforded

-In this article, Davidson posits Central Asia's centrality, via the Silk Road, in not only disseminating Buddhism but shaping it as well.
-He highlights the numerous texts, such as sutras, vinayas, and mythologies, that have come from this area and influenced Buddhism in India, China, and Tibet.
-He ends the article with consideration for the adventurous and mysterious image that Central Asia held for these cultures.
+Long seen as a mythical land (See, "[Uttarakuru](/content/excerpts/uttarakuru_analayo)"), Inner Asia was central (via the Silk Road) in not only disseminating Buddhism across Asia in but shaping its mythos as well.